Hill Walking

 Scout and Explorer Walking Weekend

-This usually takes place on the first weekend in October and is advertised on the County Calendar and the Events page on the County website.
+This usually takes place around the end of September/beginning of October and is advertised on the County Calendar and the Events page on the County website.

 For further information contact Mark Graham.